gtk-rs/lgpl-docs/gio/vendor.md

 <!-- trait ApplicationExt::fn quit -->
 Immediately quits the application.

-Upon return to the mainloop, `ApplicationExt::run` will return, calling only the 'shutdown' function before doing so.
+Upon return to the mainloop, `Application::run` will return, calling only the 'shutdown' function before doing so.

 The hold count is ignored.

-The result of calling `ApplicationExt::run` again after it returns is unspecified.
+The result of calling `Application::run` again after it returns is unspecified.
 <!-- trait ApplicationExt::fn register -->
 Attempts registration of the application.